Wintersession Workshops

 1. Ballroom Dancing: Dance with Confidence at Social Events

 When was the last time you danced?
-We will offer a ballroom dancing session for two sessions.
-Each class will teach a different style of dance (Waltz, Cha Cha) with no previous dance experience required nor expected, just comfortable clothing and socks or shoes.
+We will offer a ballroom dancing session for one hour.
+This class will teach the basics of American Waltz with no previous dance experience required nor expected, just comfortable clothing and socks or shoes.
 Swing into the classes solo or with a partner and have fun dancing!

 2. Building Your Digital Brand: LinkedIn Profiles, Portfolios, and Resumes